sweetrdf/rdfInterface/README.md

 That's the purpose of the `Term` class and the reason for `Quad`/`QuadTemplate` use `Term` as the type for subject and object.

 It doesn't mean particular implementations must support just any `Term`.
-Implementations may support any subset they want, they just check types and throw errors when they see something they can't process.
+Implementations may support any subset they want, they should just check argument types and throw errors when they see something they can't process.

 ## Design considerations